fairinternal/composable-llm/README.md

 ## TODOS

-## TODOS

 Clear TODO:
 - [ ] Clear setup to run grid on cluster
     - involving slurm
     - involving wandb (create a shared team, add wandb login, add consistent format so that we do not overwrite on wandb).
 - [ ] Clear setting to show the attention maps
-    - I will push my change to a new branch
 - [ ] Make sure that we train well for different lengths, with 2 layers and 1 head per layer.

 NeurIPS research goals: